Should you celebrate birthdays at work?

 There’s no need to get carried away either.
 It doesn’t need to be extravagant – after all, if you have, say, 50 employees, you're going to be celebrating most weeks, so don’t do it in a way that becomes unsustainable or unaffordable when you multiply it by the number of employees you have.

-Whilst all staff should be treated equally, no matter their position or tenure, you should also be aware that not everyone enjoys birthdays, or wants them publicised.
-You shouldn’t force anyone to celebrate if they’re an introvert, don’t like attention, or find birthdays difficult for whatever reason.
+Employees who are more private or introverted should not be forced to celebrate their birthday because of a blanket policy.
+Some people don’t like attention, or find birthdays difficult for whatever reason that is personal to them.
 Some people won’t want a fuss, but you can still find a discreet way to acknowledge the date privately.
 If you normally have a budget for a cake or a round of drinks after work, perhaps they’d appreciate a voucher or a day off!
 Whatever you do, just ensure staff are treated equitably.

 And remember...